-Sector Actions Action Priority Cut GHG Emissions Prepare for Climate Change Use 100% Renewable Electricity County- Wide by 2035 Become Carbon Neutral for County Government Use 100% Renewable Electricity in County Government by 2030 Buildings (cont.)
-B.3: Incentivize Energy Efficient and Electric New Construction Provide incentives or streamlining for developers who build to a more energy-efficient standard set by the County government or use all- electric systems and equipment.
-High 0 B.4: Promote Energy Efficiency and Electrification Incentives Provide outreach and education to residents and businesses about the tools, technology, and incentives for building energy efficiency and electrification.
-High 0 B.5: Transition to Net Zero County Government Facilities Develop a net-zero building plan for County government facilities, which will include implementing an energy benchmarking program and procuring 100% clean electricity for all County government operations.
-High 0 0 B.6: Create All-electric Guidelines for New Construction of County Government Facilities Develop an all-electric new construction requirement for all new County government facilities.
-Medium 0 0 B.7: Create Policy to Increase Energy Efficiency in County Government Facilities Adopt a County government energy policy that outlines operational and purchasing requirements that increase energy efficiency.
-Medium 0 0 B.8: Implement Building Energy Benchmarking Implement a voluntary commercial building energy benchmarking and reporting program with the intent to transition to a building energy performance standard.
-Low 0 Transportation T.1: Improve Pedestrian and Bicycle Infrastructure and Enhance Connectivity Improve active transportation infrastructure and improve sidewalk and trail connectivity to support walking, biking, and rolling, with improvements such as providing bike lockers, installing curb ramps, or installing traffic-calming designs like crosswalk islands or speed humps.
-High 0
+Sector Actions Action Priority Cut GHG Emissions Prepare for Climate Change Use 100% Renewable Electricity County-Wide by 2035 Become Carbon Neutral for County Government Use 100% Renewable Electricity in County Government by 2030 Buildings (cont.)
+B.3: Encourage Energy Efficient and Electric New Construction Encourage developers to build a more energy- efficient standard set by the County government or use all-electric systems and equipment.
+High B.4: Promote Energy Efficiency and Electrification Incentives Provide outreach and education to residents and businesses about the tools, technology, and incentives for building energy efficiency and electrification.
+High B.5: Create Net-Zero Plan for County Government Facilities Develop a net-zero building plan for County government facilities, which will include implementing an energy benchmarking program and procuring 100% clean electricity for all County government operations.
+High

+Sector Actions Action Priority Cut GHG Emissions Prepare for Climate Change Use 100% Renewable Electricity County-Wide by 2035 Become Carbon Neutral for County Government Use 100% Renewable Electricity in County Government by 2030 Buildings (cont.)
+B.6: Create All-electric Guidelines for New Construction of County Government Facilities Develop an all-electric new construction requirement for all new County government Medium facilities.
+B.7: Create Policy to Increase Energy Efficiency in County Government Facilities Adopt a County government energy policy that outlines operational and purchasing requirements that increase energy efficiency.
+Medium B.8: Implement Building Energy Benchmarking Implement a voluntary commercial building energy benchmarking and reporting program with the intent to transition to a building energy performance standard.
+Low Transportation T.1: Improve Pedestrian and Bicycle Infrastructure and Enhance Connectivity Improve active transportation infrastructure and improve sidewalk and trail connectivity to support walking, biking, and rolling, with improvements such as providing bike lockers, installing curb ramps, or installing traffic-calming designs like crosswalk islands or speed humps.
+High